ba11b0y/lekh/README.md

 ## Credits

 * Thanks to [Vegard's](https://github.com/vegarsti) personal site from which the theme was heavily inspired.
+* Also to https://www.gwern.net/ for the dark mode.

 Feel free to contribute and open issues.